 When melting the fresh mozzarella in a pan, use a nonstick option.
 Spread the cheese evenly on the hot pan for even melting.

-If desired, you can add cornstarch or evaporated milk to add an extra smooth texture.
+If desired, add cornstarch or evaporated milk to a smooth texture.

 Lasagna is not perfect without fresh mozzarella.
 Its creamy, buttery nature melts beautifully on the lasagna and mixes well with the tomato sauce incorporated in the dish.

 If you prefer less watery lasagna, opt for shredded mozzarella instead of the new option.
 Grate your fresh mozzarella on a coarse box grater for efficiency.

 There is more to mozzarella than the commonly found shredded part-skim cheese.
 Mozzarella is categorized into fresh and low-moisture cheese, which is aged and dried.

 Low moisture mozzarella cheese melts better than any other and is commonly used for pizza making.

 Here is a guide to help you pick the best melty mozzarella cheese for your pizza making and how to melt the mozzarella.